 Visit silver medal for Killian Fehringer also marks a remarkable comeback.
 In 2023, this apprentice printer won gold in the national competition.
 However, he was unable to defend France's colors on the international stage: the printing discipline was excluded from the Lyon 2024 global competition the event will be held at the end of the year, due to the lack of a sufficient number of participating countries.

-Intergraf and the Union nationale des industries de l'impression et de la communication (Uniic) had condemned the decision "disqualifying for the industry" and "a real cold shower for young people, trade experts and the entire profession".
+When Intergraf and the Union nationale des industries de l'impression et de la communication (Uniic) announced the disappearance of this profession from the international competition, they criticized the decision "disqualifying for the industry" and "a real cold shower for young people, trade experts and the entire profession".